Applying to the University of Kansas

-International graduate applicants must meet specific criteria and provide additional materials to be considered for admission.
+International graduate applicants will be asked to provide additional information and materials for processing immigration documents.
 Learn more about what you’ll need to apply to a graduate program.

 Application fee: $30

-If a student does not intend to work for an advanced degree, they are considered a non-degree-seeking student.
+If a student does not intend to work for an advanced degree or certificate, they are considered a non-degree-seeking student.
 Non-degree-seeking students may apply within a specific department, a program, a professional school, or the College of Liberal Arts & Sciences.
 If a non-degree-seeking student later applies and is accepted as a degree-seeking student, the total credits transferred may not exceed nine hours.